-Owners of Chevrolet Silverado have a question they like to ask.
-It is: what size tires can I put on my chevy Silverado 1500?
+Owners of Chevrolet Silverado have a question they like to ask what size of tires can they put on their chevy Silverado 1500.
 The best tire size will depend on the terrain you ride your car on.

 If you take your Chevy truck off-roading, you need to do ground clearance.
 It will keep your vehicle above the ground to protect its mechanical parts from rocks and other hard surfaces.